Invictus-AI/UROP-Narahda-WebApp/README.md

 # final
 node + react + express + postgres

-ffmpeg.exe not included, download it yourself and add it to server/camera/videos folder. npm run lazy to start backend
+ffmpeg.exe not included, download it  and add it to server/camera/videos folder. nav to root and npm run go